Jay Adler: Career

 Adler's Broadway credits included Cafe Crown (1942), Blind Alley (1940, 1935), Prelude (1936), and Man Bites Dog (1933).

 In 1934, Adler joined with Harry Thomashefsky and Boris Bernardi to form the Theater Mart Group, "a cooperative group of players and staff connected with the stage", in New York City.
 Plans called for production of plays like those done by the city's Group Theatre.

 During a long acting career of minor character roles, Jay Adler appeared in more than 40 films and 37 television series between 1938 and 1976, accumulating more than 130 total performing credits.

 He appeared in The Big Combo (1955), Stanley Kubrick's The Killing (1956) and Jerry Lewis' The Family Jewels (1965).

 In 1961, Adler appeared both in the episode "The Lady and the Lawyer" of the television series The Asphalt Jungle and in The Lawbreakers, a theatrical film version of the episode.
 In 1962, he appeared in the episode "To Climb Steep Hills" of the adventure drama television series Straightaway.

-Politics

-A lifelong Democrat, he and his siblings, supported Adlai Stevenson during the 1952 presidential election.